-‘Outlander’ Season 3: Sam Heughan Confess Filming Love Scenes with Caitriona Balfe is Difficult
+‘Outlander’ Season 3: Sam Heughan Confessed That Filming Love Scenes With Caitriona Balfe Is Most Difficult

 Outlander Season 3 star Sam Heughan confessed that he is having a hard time filming love scenes with co-star Caitriona Balfe.
 The actor narrated that although he knows Balfe very well and they are comfortable working with each other, doing intimate scenes is still not easy for them.

-In fact, Heughan stressed that the such scenes are the hardest ones to shoot for the third installment of Outlander.
-During his recent interview with Gold Derby, he narrated how he and Balfe enjoy doing dramatic sequences and they always give it their all, however it is the complete opposite when it comes to acting out love scenes in bed.
+In fact, Heughan stressed that such scenes are the hardest ones to shoot for the third installment of Outlander.
+During his recent interview with Gold Derby, he narrated how he and Balfe enjoy doing dramatic sequences and they always give it their all; however, it is the complete opposite when it comes to acting out love scenes in bed.

-On why this is the case even if he undeniably has great chemistry with his on-screen love interest, the actor explains that the ‘technical aspect’ of executing the scene is what makes it tough for him.
+On why this is the case even if he undeniably has great chemistry with his on-screen love interest, the actor explains that the “technical aspect” of executing the scene is what makes it tough for him.

 “Myself and Caitriona, we both relish anything that’s quite dramatic, anything where we get to really go at it with each other, really tear chunks out of each other,” Sam Heughan said.

 “The opposite of that is the intimate scenes are always very difficult, just technically difficult.”

-On the other hand, many fans believe that the real reason why Sam Heughan is finding it hard to film the said scenes with Caitriona Balfe is because his strong feelings for her is still there.
+Many fans believe that the real reason why Sam Heughan is finding it hard to film the said scenes with Caitriona Balfe is because his strong feelings for her is still there.
 Although they have not admitted it publicly, most of the fans think that they are really dating in real life.

 Doesn't everyone just want to sail away with @SamHeughan and the #Outlander crew? pic.twitter.com/7wbaqkCBhu